pororo0721/azure-database-migration340/README.md

 ### Task 4: Schema Migration
 ### Task 5: Data Migration

+## Milestone 4: Data Backup and Restore

+### Task 1: Backup the On-Premise Database
+1. Connect to SQL Server: Ensure you are connected to the SQL Server instance hosting the production database using SQL Server Management Studio (SSMS) or another preferred client tool.

+2. Launch Backup Wizard: Right-click on the database you wish to backup in the Object Explorer pane of SSMS.
+Select "Tasks" > "Back Up..." to launch the Backup Database Wizard.

+3. Select Backup Type: In the Backup Database Wizard, ensure that "Full" is selected as the backup type.
+This ensures a complete backup of the database.

+4. Specify Backup Destination: Choose the destination for the backup.
+You can either backup to disk, tape, or a backup device.
+For this procedure, we'll backup to disk.

+5. Define Backup Options: Specify the options for the backup, including backup set name, description, and whether to verify the backup when finished.
+Additionally, you can choose to perform a compression if desired.

+6. Execute Backup: Review the backup options and click "OK" to execute the backup operation.
+Monitor the progress in the Backup and Restore progress window.

+7. Verify Backup Completion: Once the backup process completes successfully, verify the backup file's location and ensure that it has been generated without errors.
+### Task 2: Upload Backup to Blob Storage
+1. Access Blob Storage Container: Use an Azure storage explorer tool, Azure CLI, or Azure portal to access the Blob Storage container created in the previous steps.

+2. Upload Backup File: Upload the previously created database backup file (.bak) to the Blob Storage container.
+You can drag and drop the file or use the upload functionality provided by the storage explorer tool or Azure portal.

+3. Verify Upload: After the upload process completes, verify that the backup file is present in the Blob Storage container.
+You can confirm this by viewing the contents of the container through the storage explorer tool or Azure portal.
+### Task 3: Restore Database on Development Environment
+Setting up a sandbox environment provides a safe and controlled space for software development and experimentation.
+By following the steps outlined in this guide, you can replicate the development setup, install SQL Server, and restore database backups to create an isolated environment for exploration and innovation.
+### Task 4: Automate Backups for Development Database

+By following the steps outlined in this guide, you can configure an automated backup solution for your development database using SQL Server Management Studio (SSMS).
+With a weekly backup schedule in place, you ensure consistent protection for your evolving work and simplify recovery for your development environment if needed.

 ### Features
  1. Production Environment Database: Establish a production environment database that will be migrated to Azure SQL Database.